mstange/module-profiling/README.md

      if (!moduleloader)
 ```

-Then recompile Firefox, and pipe its output into `node index.js`, for example like this:
+Then recompile Firefox, run it, and pipe its output into `node index.js`, for example like this:

 ```
 mach run -P testpilot | node ~/code/module-profiling/index.js - > output.txt